-Performance against the WM Local Authority Universe shows the Hackney Fund was at the 91st percentile in 2012/13, compared to last year's 46th percentile ranking versus the Local Authority Universe.
-Over the longer term horizon performance against the WM Universe remains with the fund at 71st percentile over three years and 93rd percentile over five years.
+Performance against the WM Local Authority Universe shows the Hackney Fund was at the 46th percentile in 2011/12, an improvement on last year's 52nd percentile ranking versus the Local Authority Universe.
+Over the longer term horizon performance against the WM Universe remains disappointing with the fund at 71st percentile over three years and 81st percentile over five years.